ALBruzos/ALBruzos.github.io/_pages/publications.md

   {% endfor %}</ul>

 #### Under review publications (available as preprints or request)
 * Riachi, M et al. (includes Bruzos, AL).
-(2023) *Keratinocyte cholesterol deficiency is a druggable final common pathway in hyperproliferative inflammatory skin disease.* Under review in the *Journal of Investigative Dermatology*.
+(2025) *Keratinocyte cholesterol deficiency is a druggable final common pathway in hyperproliferative inflammatory skin disease.* Accepted for publication in the *Journal of Investigative Dermatology*.

 ## Peer-reviewing activity
 My scientific expertise has led me to several invitations to take part in the peer-review system that ensures the rigorous standards of the scientific process.
 In particular, I have reviewed articles for the following journals: